wdi-infinity/lesson-week_11-day_02-react-router/README.md

 Once you've had a chance to attempt this, I'll demonstrate and discuss the solution.

+## Discussion - State Persistence

+Have you noticed that if you like a movie, then travel to the Home route and back to the Movies route, your movie is no longer liked?

+Why do you think that is?

+How could we solve this problem?

+What would be different about this problem if we were receiving our data from an API?

 ## React Router Tips

 Here are some things to keep in mind when working with React Router: